schooldanlp6/schooldanlp6/README.md

+# Important notice
+effective immediatly I will stop working and uploading my repos to github.
+It was quite a nice journey and github did help me but their recent changes lead me away from the platform.
+I did already back up so if anyone wants to mess with me feel free to delete all repos... tho why would you?

+I am moving to gitea here: https://gitea.com/danlp6
 - 👋 Hi, I’m a person
 - 🌱 I’m currently learning rust
 - 💞️ I’m looking to collaborate on MarkMan in Godot 4.1.1 --- src and syncing is not public until game reaches a usable state. so yes would like to see collabration